How to Remove Moss from Your Roof (and Prevent It from Growing Back)

-Before you clean moss off a roof, you'll need to consider how you want to kill the plants and then remove the dead layers of moss.
-Later, you'll need to put some defensive measures into play to prevent moss on roof from gaining future toeholds.
+Before you clean moss off a roof, you'll need to consider how you want to kill the plants and remove the dead layers of moss.
+After cleaning, you'll also need to put some defensive measures into play to prevent roof moss from growing back.

-Some readymade cleaners—like Wet and Forget Liquid Mold Remover—can be mixed and applied per manufacturer's instructions and left to kill the moss with no rinsing required.
-Others, like Bayer's Advanced Moss and Algae, are available in ready-to-go sprays that hook up to your hose.
+Some readymade cleaners, like Wet and Forget Liquid Mold Remover ($30, Walmart), can be mixed and applied per manufacturer's instructions and left to kill the moss with no rinsing required.
+Others, like Bayer's Advanced Moss and Algae ($16, The Home Depot), are available in ready-to-go sprays that hook up to your hose.
 Be sure to follow the mixing and application recommendations to ensure your safety and protect roof tiles, shingles, and plantings from damage.

-You can also make your own roof-moss removers—which are generally less toxic than their chemical counterparts.
+You can also make your own moss remover for your roof.
+These are generally less toxic than their chemical counterparts.
 Chlorine bleach removes mosses, fungi, and mildew, but it may damage plants, so dilute it before spraying on your roof.
 A good formula?
-Mix 1 quart bleach with 1 gallon water and ¼ cup of heavy-duty cleaner like trisodium phosphate (don't use ammonia-based cleaners because they create toxic fumes when mixed with bleach).
+Mix 1 quart bleach with 1 gallon water and 1/4 cup heavy-duty cleaner like trisodium phosphate ($5, Ace Hardware).
+Don't use ammonia-based cleaners because they create toxic fumes when mixed with bleach.

 Or, make a plant-friendlier solution of 1 cup oxygen bleach and 1 gallon of water.
-Home improvement expert Bob Vila says you can also mix 8 ounces of Dawn dish liquid or 1½ to 3½ cups of white distilled vinegar with 2 gallons of water.
-Pour solutions into a pump garden-style sprayer; choose a backpack-type sprayer, which will be safer to use if you're climbing and standing on a ladder.
+Home improvement expert Bob Vila says you can also mix 8 ounces of Dawn dish liquid or 1-1/2 to 3-1/2 cups of white distilled vinegar with 2 gallons of water.
+Pour solutions into a pump garden-style sprayer; choose a backpack-type sprayer ($70, Ace Hardware), which will be safer to use if you're climbing and standing on a ladder.

 Once you've decided on your moss-removing solution, it's time to get started.
 Follow these step-by-step instructions to rid your roof of moss and any other debris that's accumulated atop your house!